fr0xk/Scripts/Markdown/casteism.md

 1. Generalize but don't discriminate based on superficial backgrounds that one has no control over.
 2. Don't engage in any extremist views or policies that violates basic human rights including the right to life, liberty, and security of person; the right to freedom from torture and cruel, inhuman, or degrading treatment or punishment; the right to freedom of thought, conscience, and religion (except personal laws); the right to freedom of expression; the right to assembly and association; the right to work and to just and favorable conditions of work; the right to social security; the right to education; and the right to participate in the government of one's country.
 If you want to judge, judge yourself, your own beliefs.
 Be your own racist.

+Ancient texts like the Vedas, Bible, and Quran carry spiritual messages that go beyond their literal meanings, shaped by the social contexts of their eras.
+They contain both oppressive and positive verses.
+Look beyond the surface to uncover deeper meanings.

+- Vedas: "Husband is wife's highest deity; what he commands, she must do."
+(Rig Veda 8.33.19) This quote implies gender inequality, contrasting with the principle of equal rights.
+Women should have access to education, work, health, and freedom.

+- Bible: "Slaves, obey masters with respect as you obey Christ."
+(Ephesians 6:5) This quote supports slavery, contradicting the ideals of freedom and justice.
+All humans are born free and equal in dignity.

+- Quran: "Kill them where you find them...fitnah is worse than killing."
+(Quran 2:191) This quote advocates violence against opponents.
+Peace, tolerance, and freedom of thought and religion are crucial values.

+Additionally:

+1. **Vedas:**
+   - "Women are devoid of strength, devoid of mental energy... it is in the very nature of women to corrupt men."
+(Atharva Veda 6.11.3)

+2. **Bible:**
+   - "I do not permit a woman to teach or to assume authority over a man; she must be quiet."
+(1 Timothy 2:12)

+3. **Quran:**
+   - "Men are in charge of women by [right of] what Allah has given one over the other..."
+(Quran 4:34)

+4. **Ancient Chinese Texts (Confucianism):**
+   - "Let the woman follow the man.
+Let her remain unknown.
+Loving submission is the highest virtue."
+(The Analects of Confucius, 17.25)

+5. **Greek Mythology:**
+   - "A man's most valuable prize is a virtuous wife; his most valuable prize is a shameless one."
+(Hesiod's "Works and Days," 701-702)

+6. **Renaissance Literature:**
+   - "It is the nature of women to be fickle... to deceive and to rob men of their brains."
+(Baldassare Castiglione's "The Book of the Courtier," 1528)

+7. **Modern Example (Misogynistic):**
+   - "A good wife is one who serves her husband in the morning like a mother does, loves him during the day like a sister does, and pleases him like a prostitute at night."
+(Chanakya's "Arthashastra," 4th century BCE)

+Remember, these quotes are products of their times.
+Critically evaluate their impact on equality and dignity while considering their historical context.